WATER DIPLOMACY TOURS

 Stop 3.
 Walk along the Lower Jordan from Yardenit to the Alumot Dam

 This short walk takes us from the clear, good water of the lower Jordan River to the Alumot Dam.
 This part of the river was constructed for tourism (the Yardenit Baptism Site and Rob Roy Kayaks).
-At the Alumot Dam, the water quality changes-the river receives all the effluents from the Bitanyia Wastewater Treatment Plant (WWTP) and from the salty carrier.
+At the Alumot Dam, the water quality changes-the river receives all the effluents from the Bitanyia Wastewater Treatment Plant (WWTP) and from the Salty Water Carrier.
 We will present EcoPeace’s plan to rehabilitate the Jordan River and what can be done to improve the situation.

 Stop 4.
 The Dan Simchi Pumping Station

-This pumping station brings the water from the Sea of Galilee to the King Abdulla Canal in Jordan.
-Here we will present the story of the peace treaty and how water diplomacy works.
+This pumping station brings the water from the Sea of Galilee to the King Abdullah Canal in Jordan.
+Here we will present the story of the Peace Treaty between Israel and Jordan and how water diplomacy works.

 Stop 5.
 Peace Island – Naharayim